9:00am-7:00pm EST | M-F

-When you contribute to your self-directed IRA, make it to the IRA administrator/custodian.
+When you make a self-directed IRA contribution, make it to the IRA administrator/custodian.
 Contributions cannot go directly to your LLC.
 However, when it goes to the custodian, the funds then transfer to your IRA LLC.

 Let’s better explain this with an example from Self-Directed IRA in a Nutshell.

-Roth IRA changes for 2018 are minor.
-Again, the total amount that you can contribute is $5,500.
-If you are older than 50, you can contribute up to $6,500.
-The only difference between last year and this year are the income limits.
+Roth IRA changes for 2019 are similar to a traditional IRA.
+Again, the total amount that you can contribute is $6,000.
+If you are older than 50, you can contribute up to $7,000.
+Income limit restrictions have also been increased.

 Many people wonder if they can still establish a self-directed IRA if one spouse earned income for the year.
 You certainly can!
 Simply file a joint return and you and your spouse can each make IRA contributions.